vinha471/MNIST_Classifier/README.md

 -   Implement additional evaluation metrics
 -   Add data augmentation techniques

+### Development Setup

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

 This project is for educational purposes.
 Please refer to the original Fashion MNIST dataset license for data usage terms.

+---

+**Note**: This project is part of CS378: Generative Vision and Computing coursework.
+For questions or issues, please refer to the course materials or contact the course instructor.